U.K. likely to be more focused on Afghan drawdown than extending its capabilities in 2014

 By this time next year, the last British combat troops should be leaving Afghanistan, ending more than a decade of combat operations in that theater.
 Those operations have reshaped the U.K. armed forces.
 The British Army's counter-insurgency strategy, codenamed Operation Entirety, has molded training, equipment and doctrine to prepare troops for the theater.
 But now commanders face the challenge of preparing forces for readiness for contingency operations at a time when the defense ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Future Planning To Dominate U.K. Defense In 2014".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Future Planning To Dominate U.K. Defense In 2014".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.